 Fair value estimates of financial instruments are made at a specific point in time, based on relevant information about financial markets and specific financial instruments.
 As these estimates are subjective in nature, involving uncertainties and matters of significant judgement, they cannot be determined with precision.
 Changes in assumptions can significantly affect estimated fair values.
-At December 31, 2011, the Company's financial instruments include cash and cash equivalents, trade and other receivables, marketable securities, investment, accounts payable and accrued liabilities and due to related parties.
+At December 31, 2012, the Company's financial instruments include cash and cash equivalents, trade and other receivables, marketable securities, investment in RepliCel Life Sciences, accounts payable and accrued liabilities and due to related parties.
+The fair values of these financial instruments approximate their carrying values due to their short-term maturity.